-- the window. - 18.
-Grasp the swing gate bar and position it into the swing gate brackets.
+18. Grasp the swing gate bar and position it into the swing gate brackets.

-17. Run the first zipper fully around to the right side of 19.
-Insert the rear window retainer into the swing gate bracket on both the left and right sides.
+19. Insert the rear window retainer into the swing gate bracket on both the left and right sides.

-- 20. Complete the installation of the sail panel by inserting the rest of the retainer into the body channel. - 21.
-Close the header latches and return the sun visors to their secured position.
+20. Complete the installation of the sail panel by inserting the rest of the retainer into the body channel.

+21. Close the header latches and return the sun visors to their secured position.

-SUNRIDER® (TWO-DOOR MODELS)
+SUNRIDER® (FOUR-DOOR MODELS)